nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 3.4 GitHub Command: `github`

-Opens the GitHub profile page associated with the specified person in the address book.
+Opens the GitHub profile page associated with the specified person in the contact list, through user's default browser.

 Format: `github INDEX`
 * Opens the GitHub profile page associated with the person at the specified `INDEX'
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …
+* If the GitHub username is not a registered username on GitHub, this command will open the GitHub 404 page

 Examples:
 * `github 1`